What’s the Difference between Coaching and Counseling?

 There can also be a difference in who sets the goals.
 In therapy, the counselor typically elicits input from the client regarding the goals of therapy but the documented goals are likely to be centered around resolving symptoms and determined by other factors such as insurance.
 In coaching the client sets their own goals often with input from the coach.
 Some coaches take a very goal-directed and laser-focused approach and areas of life not related to the goals may not be discussed at all.
 Coaching is often more short-term (e.g. a predetermined number of sessions or months) while counseling can continue indefinitely as long as there is a need and justification for the client to continue.

-Coaches are often warned to steer clear of the past out of fear that talking about the past will result in a boundary crossing into the realm of therapy.
-I think the validity of this concern stems from the lack of training many coaches have in dealing with trauma, but in my opinion making connections to, or talking about past experiences does not equal “doing therapy” and I think the IFS model, used skillfully, can even allow for trauma healing to occur while staying firmly within the bounds of coaching.
-I go in a lot more depth about my personal approach and style of coaching here.
+Coaches are often warned to steer clear of the client’s past out of fear that talking about the past will result in a boundary crossing into the realm of therapy.
+I think the validity of this concern stems from the lack of training many coaches have in dealing with trauma, but in my opinion making connections to, or talking about past experiences does not equal “doing therapy” and is often a necessary part of the personal growth process.
+In my experience, the IFS model, used skillfully, can even allow for trauma healing to occur while staying firmly within the bounds of coaching.
+I share more about my personal approach and style of coaching here.

 how to know whether coaching or counseling is the right fit?